What to Wear for Your Family Photos

 Wardrobe Ideas:

-For moms: flowy maxi dresses, chunky knits, cozy wraps
+For moms: flowy maxi dresses

 For dads: neutral henleys, waffle shirts, casual soft sweaters